|Cisco Unified Communication Tools|

 Unity and Connection Related Links

-NEW The CUPI .NET Class Library and CUPI For Users .NET Class Library can help those using CUPI with .NET desktop applications get productive quickly providing a rapid framework for common tasks such as editing greetings, transfer options, voice names, setting PINs and passwords etc... full source code and training videos provided on the pages.
+The CUPI .NET SDK and CUPI For Users .NET SDK can help those using CUPI with .NET desktop applications get productive quickly providing a rapid framework for common tasks such as editing greetings, transfer options, voice names, setting PINs and passwords etc... full source code and training videos provided on the pages.

 Support Forums - If you have questions about Unity, Unity Connection, switch integrations, IP communication or the like, head out to the Net Pro Forums and post it there.
 We work hard to get accurate answers to your questions quickly.
 You can expect a reply in most cases in under 24 hours, usually much faster than that.
 For questions on Unity or Unity Connection go to the Unified Communications Applications section under Collaboration, Voice and Video.